Quicr/laps/docs/relay-protocol.md

 # LAPS Peering Protocol and Architecture

-LAPS peering architecture enables peering between relays and clients supporting granular traffic engineering and optimizations.
-Peering can be simple mesh style or it can be highly scalable for a large infrastructure by using on-demand Via peering sessions to aggregate traffic flows in the most efficient way to provide low loss/latency fan-out delivery.
+LAPS peering architecture enables peering between relays and clients, supporting granular traffic engineering and optimizations.
+Peering can be simple mesh style, or it can be highly scalable for large infrastructure by using on-demand Via peering sessions to aggregate traffic flows in the most efficient way to provide low loss/latency fan-out delivery.

-Peering sessions support administrative policy constraints to ensure that traffic is forwarded via a traffic engineered path using one or more relays in the network.
-Traffic engineered paths can be human or AI defined to provide low duplication and even load distribution while maintaining administrative policies.
+Peering sessions support administrative policy constraints to ensure that traffic is forwarded via a traffic-engineered path using one or more relays in the network.
+Traffic-engineered paths can be human or AI-defined to provide low duplication and even load distribution while maintaining administrative policies.
 For example, AI can optimize relay forwarding to support different classes of service (e.g., gold, silver, bronze) while also supporting geographic region constraints.
 IP forwarding paths are a factor in maintaining administrative policies.
 For example, if forwarding between relay A in New York to relay B in Seattle would IP packet forward via Canada, AI would find another relay to ensure IP forwarding path compliance with the administrative policy.

-Peering scales to a global network of relays supporting scale into hundreds of millions of active tracks with any combination of publishers and subscribers.
+Peering scales to a global network of relays supporting hundreds of millions of active tracks with any combination of publishers and subscribers.

 - [LAPS Peering Protocol and Architecture](#laps-peering-protocol-and-architecture)
   - [Relay Types](#relay-types)